Quantity versus quality. Have you ever onboarded a customer only to wished that you’d never closed that sale?

 Planning and preparation are critical in sales success as much as in any other professional discipline.
 In sales, understanding what the characteristics of your Ideal Customer Profile is critical.

 An Ideal Customer Profile should represent your sales ‘Sweet Spot’.
-Alternatively it should identify customers that have the best fit for your product or service.
+Alternatively, it should identify customers that have the best fit for your product or service.
 These typically are the segments of the market that benefit from adopting your solution.
-The aim, to target the type of customer where you win the most.
+The aim is to target the type of customer where you win the most.

 Sounds so simple, but so many organizations struggle to clearly articulate and document what their Ideal Customer Profile is.

 - Where to “point” the marketing expenditure at?

 - The Ideal Customer Profile in order to create a Demand Generation strategy?

 - The relevant content to provide to the appropriate person at the right point in time.